-Based on the average exchange rate for 2019, the Chinese yuan has depreciated by -10.9% against the US dollar since 2015 and retreated by -4.4% from 2019 to 2019.
-China’s weaker local currency make Chinese exports paid for in stronger US dollars relatively less expensive.
+Based on the average exchange rate for 2020, the Chinese yuan has depreciated by -3.9% against the US dollar since 2016 but increased by 0.1% from 2019 to 2020.
+China’s weaker local currency compared to 2016 make Chinese exports paid for in relatively stronger US dollars relatively less expensive.

-Applying a continental lens, about half (49%) of Chinese exports by value in 2019 were delivered to fellow Asian countries while 20.1% were sold to North American importers.
-China shipped another 19.9% worth to clients in Europe.
-Smaller percentages of China’s total exported goods arrived in Africa (4.5%), Latin America (4.2%) excluding Mexico but including the Caribbean then Oceania (2.3%) led by Australia and New Zealand.
+From a continental perspective, 47.6% of China exports by value were delivered to fellow Asian countries while 20.8% were sold to North American importers.
+China shipped another 20.7% worth of goods to Europe.
+Smaller percentages went to Africa (4.4%), Latin America excluding Mexico but including the Caribbean (4.1%) and Oceania led by Australia (2.5%).

 China’s Top 10 Exports

-China’s top 10 exports accounted for approximately two-thirds (67.6%) of the overall value of its global shipments.
+China’s top 10 exports accounted for over two-thirds (69.2%) of the overall value of its global shipments.

-Toys and games was the fastest grower among the top 10 export categories, up by 10.7% from 2018 to 2019.
-In second place for improving export sales was articles made from iron or steel via a 6.1% gain.
-China’s shipments of plastics and articles made from plastic posted the third-fastest gain in value up by 5.3%.
+Miscellaneous textiles and worn clothing was China’s fastest grower among the top 10 export categories, up by 170.9% from 2019 to 2020.
+In second place for improving export sales was plastics including articles made from plastic via a 14.2% gain.
+China’s shipments of toys and games posted the third-fastest gain in value up by 13.9%.

-The leading decliner among China’s top 10 export categories was unknit and non-crocheted clothing or accessories thanks to a -6.5% drop year over year
+The lone decliner among China’s top 10 export categories was unknitted and non-crocheted clothing and accessories thanks to a -6.7% drop year over year.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of China’s Most Valuable Export Products further down near the bottom of this article.